ms/buildtogether.tech/collaborate/index.md

 All four repositories are now synchronized.
 If there are any conflicts along the way, Sami and Amira can resolve them just as they would resolve conflicts between branches in a single repository.
-GitHub and other forges do allow people to merge conflicts through their browser-based interfaces, but doing it on our desktop means we can use our favorite editor to resolve the conflict.
+GitHub and other portals do allow people to merge conflicts through their browser-based interfaces, but doing it on our desktop means we can use our favorite editor to resolve the conflict.
 It also means that if the change affects the project's code, we can run everything